opensvc/docs.opensvc.com/source/compliance.views.rst

 This panel present the compliant/not-compliant status aggregated by node.

 The aggregation is done on the data cursor filtered in the downmost, unaggregated, view.

+It helps answer the following questions:

+* Which are the least compliant nodes
+* Which are the most compliant nodes
+* How the compliance ratio of a node evolved in the last year

+This view is also used to pilot remediation campaigns, using the ``action`` tool on selected servers.

 .. figure:: _static/compliance.status.node.png
    :align:  center